Healthy Homes Assessment Te Awa

 Te Awa Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the interior of the building but you must make sure there is somewhere for surface as well as groundwater to move and stop it from coming into the building.
-When it is damp and moisture, it’s frequently not apparent that it can cause a lot of trouble that can cause damages to your investment and harming the tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about what’s inside the building; you have to ensure there is somewhere for surface, rain as well as groundwater to move and prevent it from getting into the building.
+When it concerns damp and moisture it’s typically the things you don’t notice that can cause a lot of trouble and end up causing damages to your investment and harming your tenant’s health.

-Properties that are rented must be equipped with efficient drainage to get rid of the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
-Making sure the water is able to go, and it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.
+Properties that are rented must be equipped with effective drainage to eliminate rainwater, storm water and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water has a place to go, and it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.

-Alongside the drainage system that will prevent moisture from entering, if your rental is enclosed between your floor and the soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between floorboards and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-An underground moisture barrier generally made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from entering the home.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture present in the ground from entering the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection